 Within a few minutes of using the Corsair NIGHTSWORD I encountered my first problem.
 The mouse stopped responding every 10-15 minutes or so.
 The lights are on but the cursor does not move.
-The only way to get it running again is to unplug and plug back in.
-At this stage I'm not sure if this is a hardware or software error as the problem only started once I had iCUE installed.
+The only way to get it running again is to unplug it and plug it back in.
+At this stage, I'm not sure if this is a hardware or software error as the problem only started once I had iCUE installed.
 Changing the polling rate from 1000ms to 500ms did initially resolve the problem, only for it to return a few days later.
 It could be a timeout or sleep mode issue as I notice it having taken a break or stepping away from the computer for a while.

 Around this time I had some Windows corruption and had to factory reset my laptop.
 I chose not to install any Corsair iCue applications for a while and during that time I experienced no problems.
 I had two weeks with the mouse functioning perfectly.
 Then I decided to install iCue and the problem came back within an hour.
-To me this kinda proves that iCue or the drivers it installs are faulty.
+To me, this kinda proves that iCue or the drivers it installs are faulty.
 When I contacted Corsair again they just said return the mouse for replacement.